5.Run Hardware Emulation - 2022.2 English

 Version

-2022.2 English
+2023.2 English

 After packaging, everything is set to run emulation.
 Since you ran aiesimulator with profiling enabled, you can bring that to hardware emulation.
 You can pass the aiesim_options.txt to the launch_hw_emu.sh which will enable the profiling options used in aiesimulator to be applied to hardware emulation.
-To do this, you will just add the -aie-sim-options ../aiesimulator_output/aiesim_options.txt.
+To do this, add the -aie-sim-options ../aiesimulator_output/aiesim_options.txt.

 1. To run emulation use the following command: